 Women economic leaders can be producers, entrepreneurs or waged workers.

-Programmes that promote WEL in agricultural markets aim to:
+Programmes that aim to promote WEL in agricultural markets aim to:

 - Enable smallholder women to access markets independently and equitably

-- Enhance their ability to decide how resources get invested in agriculture at household level and more widely
+- Enhance their ability to decide how resources get invested in agriculture at household level and beyond

-- Incorporate a long-term strategy for facilitating systemic change with many value-chain stakeholders, like traders, processors, exporters, government authorities and producer organisations by transforming gender roles and relations in agricultural markets and raising women's share of the benefits from agricultural development.
+- Incorporate a long-term strategy for facilitating systemic change with many value-chain stakeholders - such as traders, processors, exporters, government authorities and producer organisations by transforming gender roles and relations in agricultural markets and raising women's share of the benefits from agricultural development.